FMMT666/SiSeLi/doc/slReadme.txt

 1.2 REQUIREMENTS/NOTES

     SiSeLi requires at least Scilab version 5.3+ and comes in 32 and 64 bit variants.

-    Scilab does not run under Windows-2000 any more (*1*), so at least Windows XP is required.

     Beside Windows and a running Scilab installation, nothing else is required.